 During pupillage, she observed complex private children cases.
 Stephanie has gained extensive experience in dealing with private children matters including issues of domestic violence, sexual abuse, mental health, parental alienation and intractable disputes.
 She has conducted multi-day fact finding hearings within Children Act proceedings, involving serious allegations of abuse, cultural and religious issues and has experience of representing a number of vulnerable clients.

 Stephanie represents both parents and Guardian’s in public law matter.
 Prior to joining Chambers she spent a year working in the Children’s Services department in a local authority in London.
 In this role she was exposed to complex cases involving chronic neglect, domestic abuse, substance misuse, mental health and witchcraft stigmatization.

 Stephanie is regularly instructed in applications for non-molestation orders and occupation orders, often involving parallel Children Act proceedings.
 She has also advised and represented clients on financial orders in addition to occupation orders under the Family Law Act.

 - LLM International Commercial Law, University College London (2014)

 - Bar Professional Training Course, The University of Law (2015)

 - The Honourable Society of The Inner Temple

-Outside professional life, Stephanie enjoys gospel singing, cooking, spending time with family and watching Netflix.
-When she isn’t doing these hobbies, she attempts to improve her basic French.
+Outside professional life, Stephanie also has an interest in academia and legal writing.
+Stephanie enjoys gospel singing, cooking, spending time with family and travelling.
+When she isn’t doing this, she attempts to improve her basic French.

 This set comes recommended for its members' expertise in children and matrimonial finance matters.
 The children cases range across both public and private law work, and include those concerning non-accidental injury, sexual abuse and fabricated illness.
 On the financial side, the set's barristers demonstrate the ability to act in substantial financial remedies cases as well as Schedule 1 and TOLATA matters.~ Chambers UK Bar Guide 2020